What's New

 Air Canada’s global network

 Air Canada offers the most seats and frequencies of any Canadian carrier.
-Air Canada continues to expand its network with the announcement of new destinations launching in 2023:
+Air Canada continues to expand its network with the announcement of new destinations and route resumptions in 2025:

 Domestic network